sybila/biodivine-aeon-server/README.md

 As the model path, you can use one of the `.aeon` models provided in the `benchmarks` directory (note that some might require non-trivial time and memory).

+Note that running the experiments from command line also requires Rust nightly toolchain.

 If you have [cargo make](https://github.com/sagiegurari/cargo-make) installed, you can also run the same command more easily with: